Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Unavoidable minors

-\begin{proof} Let $\Omega$ be a tangled biased graph that is a link-minor minimal counterexample to our result.
+\begin{proof}[Proof of Theorem \ref{T:TangledMinor}] Let $\Omega$ be a link-minor-minimal counterexample.
+Then $|V(\Om)| > 2$ and $\Om$ has no joint, else $\Om$ would not be tangled.
 If $\Om$ has more than one unbalanced block but no two disjoint unbalanced cycles, then $\Om$ must have a balancing vertex, a contradiction.
 Hence $\Omega$ has only one unbalanced block.
-Evidently our desired minor exists in $\Omega$ iff it exists in the unbalanced block of $\Omega$ and so the minimality of $\Omega$ therefore implies that it is nonseparable.
+Evidently our desired minor exists in $\Omega$ if and only if it exists in the unbalanced block of $\Omega$.
+Hence by minimality $\Omega$ is 2-connected.
 By minimality we may also assume that $\Omega$ has no balanced 2-cycles.
-Now $\Omega$ cannot be tangled unless $\Omega$ has at least three vertices and so we assume that $\Omega$ is vertically 2-connected, loopless, has at least three vertices, and no balanced 2-cycles.
-By Claim \ref{claim:NoUnbalanced2Cycle}, we now get that the underlying graph of $\Omega$ is simple.

 \begin{claim} The underlying graph of $\Omega$ is simple. \end{claim} \begin{cproof} By way of contradiction assume that $C$ is an unbalanced 2-cycle in $\Omega$ with vertices $x$ and $y$.
 Thus $\Omega-x$ contains an unbalanced cycle $C_y$ passing through $y$ and $\Omega-y$ contains an unbalanced cycle $C_x$ passing through $x$.
-Since $\Omega$ is tangled, $C_x\cup C_y\cup C$ contains a biased $2C_3$ without a balanced 2-cycle, a contradiction. \end{cproof}
+By Lemma \ref{L:UntanglingThree}, $C_x\cup C_y\cup C$ contains a biased $2C_3$ without a balanced 2-cycle, a contradiction. \end{cproof}

-If $\Omega$ has just three vertices, then the underlying graph of $\Omega$ is a triangle; however, now $\Omega$ has a balancing vertex, a contradiction.
-Now suppose $\Om$ has exactly four vertices.
-For any vertex $v$, $\Omega-v$ must be an unbalanced triangle and so $\Omega$ is a biased $K_4$ without a balanced triangle, a contradiction.
-So for the remainder of the proof we can assume that $\Omega$ has at least five vertices.
+If $\Omega$ has just three vertices, then the underlying graph of $\Omega$ is a triangle.
+This is not the case, as a biased triangle has a balancing vertex.
+If $\Om$ has exactly four vertices, then $\Omega-v$ is an unbalanced triangle for each vertex $v$, else $\Om$ has a balancing vertex.
+But then $\Omega$ is a biased $K_4$ without a balanced triangle, a contradiction.
+Thus $|V(\Omega)| \geq 5$.

 \begin{claim} For each vertex $v$, $\Omega - v$ is unbalanced and has a balancing vertex. \end{claim} \begin{cproof} Minimality implies that for any vertex $v$ in $\Omega$, $\Omega - v$ is not tangled.
 Since $\Om-v$ is unbalanced and has no two disjoint unbalanced cycles, it must have a balancing vertex. \end{cproof}